lebaston100/Patstrap/README.md

 An open hardware and software project which tries to implement spatial haptic head pat (but also more generic) feedback to the player in VRchat.

-## This project is actively work in progress
+## This project is work in progress

+## Development is temporarily  on hold and will continue in July!

 ### Development TODO list